Tinram/GPGit/README.md

 GPG is present by default on most Linux distros (`whereis gpg` or `whereis gpg2`), else it is available from the distro repos.

-(GPG2 is to be preferred if it is installed on the machine, as it is more resistant to attack.
+(GPG2 is to be preferred, if it is installed on the machine, as it is more resistant to attack.
 Replace `gpg` with `gpg2` in the *gpgit* script.)

 GPG for Windows is available from websites such as [GPG4Win](https://www.gpg4win.org/), or the standalone command-line executable can be extracted from a Git installation.